EpocDotFr/rwrs/README.md

 ### Clearing old graphs data

+Data older than one week old will be deleted.

   1. `set FLASK_APP=rwrs.py`
   2. `flask clean_players_count`

 ### Storing actual number of players (for graphs)

+Will save the current number of Steam players which have RWR running, and the current number of players playing online.

   1. `set FLASK_APP=rwrs.py`
   2. `flask get_players_count`